adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 {% endhighlight %}

 ## Plot the data and show
 The last portion of the code is pretty standard.
-You just need to plot the data and labels your axes.
+You just need to plot the data and label your axes.
 {% highlight python %}
 x.scatter(time, data, ec='k', fc='orange', s=100,
            label='Dummy data')